About the program

 Funding up to $26,000 (excluding GST) will be available through the program to support the nominated Primary Researcher.
 This funding will contribute to the salary of a replacement researcher, research technician or a research/ laboratory assistant to maintain the research momentum of the project while the Primary Researcher is on approved maternity/adoption leave, or when she resumes her research following approved maternity/adoption leave.

+Applicants can apply for WRAP funding as soon as the Primary Researcher’s maternity or adoption leave has been approved.
+The latest timeframe by which an application can be submitted is the date six weeks after the Primary Researcher’s return to work date as per the maternity or adoption leave approval.
 The applicant (employer) organisation is required to co-fund the WRAP, with increasing contributions over time to assist in transitioning the funding of this or similar initiatives to the employing organisation.
 The applicant organisation co-funding requirements are specified in Table 1.

 TABLE 1: The Applicant Organisation and Queensland Government Advance Queensland WRAP co-funding contributions.